JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_PRODUCTION_DEBUGGING.md

 2. **Insufficient IAM Permissions**: The IAM role `jeff-content-amplify-role` has a DynamoDB policy attached, but it only grants `PutItem` permission.
 It's missing permissions for `GetItem` and `Query` operations.

 3. **DynamoDB Table**: The table `jeff-dev-contact-forms` exists and is accessible, but the IAM role doesn't have sufficient permissions to interact with it properly.

+4. **AppSync vs DynamoDB**: The test route was still using AppSync instead of directly accessing DynamoDB, causing the "AppSync configuration is missing" error.

 ## Build Log Analysis